-The Minnesota State system is the largest single provider of higher education in the state of Minnesota and the fifth largest system of colleges and universities in the United States.
-The system includes 31 institutions (24 technical and community colleges and seven state universities) spanning 54 campuses across 47 Minnesota communities serving more than 430,000 students annually.
+The Minnesota State system is the largest single provider of higher education in the state of Minnesota and the third largest system of colleges and universities in the United States.
+The system includes 37 state colleges and universities (30 colleges, 7 universities and 54 campuses) spanning across 47 Minnesota communities serving more than 340,000+ students annually.

-Minnesota State colleges and universities offer 470 programs and 16,400 courses partially or fully online.
-Minnesota State colleges and universities also deliver 16,000 customized training, occupational and professional classes to businesses and other employers, serving 120,000 workers each year.
+Minnesota State Colleges and Universities offer 4,000 academic programs, including 743 fully online programs.
+Minnesota State Colleges and Universities also deliver 13,500 customized training, occupational and professional classes to businesses and other employers.

 South Central College is a Minnesota Community and Technical College with campuses in North Mankato and Faribault.
 South Central offers a variety of educational opportunities including: Associate of Arts, Associates of Applied Science, Associates in Science, diplomas and certificates.